Donate to the PSSD Network research fundraiser

 Additionally, Dr. Melcangi's goal is to identify a biomarker for PSSD.
 One approach he intends to explore is the use of microRNAs, which have already been utilized as biomarkers in various diseases, such as cancer.

-In short, Melcangi is focusing on the following:
+In short, Dr. Melcangi is focusing on the following:

 • Identifying possible genes altered in the hypothalamus using mRNA sequencing analysis